 A small gift shop offers affordable souvenirs, and there is a toilet for emergency use only.
 We regret that the upper rooms are not accessible by wheelchair users, but a ‘Virtual Tour’ can be viewed downstairs.
 There is little space to store bags, and alas no space for lunch or discussion.
 Coach parking is 10 minutes away, by the Splash Leisure Complex.
 The walk to the Museum takes you into the Priory Park, by the former monks’ fish pool, past the Winter Gardens and through the grounds of the Priory.
 Alternatively your party could be dropped off in Grange Road to approach the museum from its southern side.

 The museum has created three loan boxes suitable for Key Stage 2 pupils.
 They feature Malvern’s Water Cure, Prehistoric Malvern and Malvern’s Geology and Fossils.
 For further information click here

 Open during daylight hours with helpful staff and trained guides on request, it is a beautiful monastic church with many original features, including fine misericords, wall and floor tiles and renowned stained glass windows.
 If you intend to split your time between the museum and the Priory, please be in touch with the Priory to check availability.

 Water Cure establishments

 Dr Gully’s Tudor and Holyrood treatment centres are some five minutes away on the Wells Road; Dr Wilson’s original Hydropathic Establishment, now Park View, is just 2 minutes away.
-St. Ann’s Well is only 20 minutes walk up the hill on well laid paths, while spring water is available for drinking on Belle Vue Terrace and St. Ann’s Well.
+St Ann’s Well is only 20 minutes walk up the hill on well laid paths.
+Spring water is available for drinking on Belle Vue Terrace and St Ann’s Well.

 Activities for Pupils